Irish Fiscal Advisory Council: Publications

-The Fiscal Council also publishes Analytical Notes and Working Papers in areas of concern to Irish financial stability (including House Prices, Tax Receipts, Public Debt, and EU Rules/Guidelines).
+The Fiscal Council also publishes analytical notes and working papers in areas of concern to the Irish economy and public finances (including tax receipts, public debt, EU rules/guidelines, infrastructure and climate change).

 Focus

 The Fiscal Council focuses on macro-fiscal issues; that is, issues that relate to the whole economy as well as to the public finances in Ireland.
-The Council's output typically covers the recent and future macroeconomic outlook, both from a short-term (demand-side) and medium- to long-term (supply-side) perspective.
+Its output typically covers a recent and future macroeconomic outlook, both from a short-term (demand-side) and medium- to long-term (supply-side) perspective.
 It puts more weight on the longer-term prospects of the domestic economy in terms of its assessments of how appropriate the Government's budgetary stance is.
 It also focuses on the cyclical position of the economy to assess whether recent developments might be of a sustainable nature or whether the economy might be expected to outperform or under perform in future.
-It also puts a lot of emphasis on analysing various imbalances and risks to the economy and public finances.
+It also puts emphasis on analysing various imbalances and risks to the economy and public finances.

-The Council has brought attention to issues including:
+The council has brought attention to issues including: